-When designing a website on WordPress, one of the most essential pieces is going to be its structure.
-In many cases, if you have a fully customized website, you will include various plugins to supplement parts of your website when utilizing the WordPress platform.
-This allows for much easier creation and management than a custom coded and managed website.
+When designing a website on WordPress, one of the essential pieces is going to be its structure.
+In many cases, if you have a fully customized website, you will include various plugins to supplement parts of your site when utilizing the WordPress platform.
+This platform allows for much easier creation and management than a custom coded and managed website.
 Plugins are used within the WordPress platform because they are programs designed to do specific things to augment and bolster your site, without needing custom code.

 The largest would be the time needed to create the websites and the cost of the projects.
 WordPress websites can typically run in the hundreds to thousands of dollars.
-If you wanted a web development team to create a website you would be looking at at least a $10,000 bill which can be overwhelming to many smaller companies.
+If you wanted a web development team to create a website, you would be looking at at least a $10,000 bill, which can be overwhelming to many smaller companies.

 The bread and butter to any WordPress website are going to be plugins or unique code used.
 There needs to be a balance of plugins with your other content.
 Having too many plugins can slow down your website.
 Alternatively, there may be a point where plugins are messing with each other’s settings meaning that you are not getting full usability in some cases.
-Kallen media is here to breakdown 3 common uses for plugins on the WordPress platform.
+Kallen media is here to breakdown three common uses for plugins on the WordPress platform.